Best Smart Home Hubs 2026: 7 Tested, Local Control

 Best for Power Users: Home Assistant Green

-The Home Assistant Green earns its 8.90 weighted SHE Hub Compatibility Score across broadest-device-library deployment value across the 2026 slate, a verdict The Verge plus Wirecutter converge on throughout their 2026 prosumer-hub coverage at the 219$ retail tier.
+The Home Assistant Green earns its 8.90 weighted SHE Hub Compatibility Score across broadest-device-library deployment value across the 2026 slate, a verdict The Verge underscores in its 2026 prosumer-hub coverage at the 219$ retail tier.
 Protocol Coverage scores 10.0 — the highest classification in the slate — because the Green box supports every native wireless protocol (Zigbee, Z-Wave, Thread, Matter, Wi-Fi, Bluetooth) through USB dongle expansion across 5 yr typical service.
 Ecosystem Compatibility scores 10.0 across all five reference platforms within 30 mins of typical add-on installation.

 What We Love